Lexicon-LTU-2025/exercise-react-account-registration/README.md

 - Focus on clean logic, minimal duplication, and reusable parts.

 ## Instructions

-All **requirements from the original exercise still apply**.
-That means:

 - The form must contain five inputs: `name`, `username`, `email`, `password`, and `confirm password`.
 - The inputs should be within a `<form>`, and each must have a **connected label**, **without** using the `for` attribute.